 The Choir meets on Thursdays during school term times from 7.30-9.00pm in the Recital Room of the Music School at Ardingly College.
-Separate sectional rehearsals for soprano, alto, tenor and bass sections take place during the first part of Thursday evenings, but other separate optional sectional rehearsals may also be arranged on Monday evenings in St Wilfrid’s Church, Haywards Heath.
+Separate sectional rehearsals for soprano, alto, tenor and bass sections usually take place during the first part of Thursday evenings, and most weeks there are additional optional practice sessions on Monday evenings in St Wilfrid’s Church, Haywards Heath.

 Each year we are asked to lead the Celebration of Life service to commemorate those who have died at the Princess Royal Hospital during the year.
 We sing various popular Christmas Carols in the chapel.